onRubik/starcitizen-manage-your-money/README.md

 * the current script version is intended to work foremost in Windows 10

 # Script usage
+* if using a Windows system, in controller.py file line 51 update your username folder path
 * save all images for an order in the img/ folder
 * run model.py
 * db.json will be updated with a new order each time model.py runs